 - Fall is the perfect time to see the changing colors of the foliage, with ginkgoes turning golden yellow and maples fiery red.

-- Winter is definitely a special time of the year as you’ll be able to immerse yourself in the festive atmosphere with the “Holidays at The Huntington” event, featuring twinkling lights, festive decorations, and special performances.
+- Even Winter is a special time of the year, as you’ll be able to immerse yourself in the festive atmosphere with the “Holidays at The Huntington” event featuring twinkling lights, festive decorations, and special performances.

 Spending the afternoon at the Huntington Library, Art Museum & Botanical Gardens is a walk in the park (pun intended).
-Despite being a very specious area to cover by foot, it is possible to tour the gardens in a few hours… Of course depending on your walking speed, your interest and how many people are joining you if you go as part of a group.
+It’s a very spacious area to cover on foot, but it is possible to tour the gardens in a few hours, depending on your walking speed, interest, and how many people are in your group.

-That being said and, roughly, a quick walkthrough can take about two hours, but you’ll be missing a great amount of information and details.
-If you want to “stop and smell the roses”, take some pictures and see all the gardens, then the average time is 4–5 hours.
+That being said, a quick walkthrough can take about two hours, but you’ll be missing a great amount of information and details.
+If you want to “stop and smell the roses”, take some pictures, and see all the gardens, then the average time is 4–5 hours.

 No, you are not allowed to bring outside food into Huntington Gardens.
-It is their policy to restrict external food and beverages on the grounds in order to preserve the place.
-However, you can bring your own water bottle and small package sealed snacks (like a granola bar).
+It is their policy to restrict external food and beverages on the grounds in order to preserve the area.
+However, you can bring your own water bottle and small packaged snacks (like a granola bar).

-That being said, consider that the Huntington Library and Botanical Gardens offers options for visitors to quench their thirst and satiate their appetite.
-You can stop by the one of the many coffee shops in the place to grab a sandwich or a salad, and there’s even a secluded picnic area with tables and umbrellas by the Huntington Store where you can enjoy food purchased from one of the on-site cafés.
+The Huntington Library and Botanical Gardens does offer options for visitors to quench their thirst and satiate their appetite.
+You can stop by the many coffee shops to grab a sandwich or a salad, and there’s even a secluded picnic area with tables and umbrellas by the Huntington Store, where you can enjoy food purchased from one of the on-site cafés.

 There are different tiers of prices to choose from: